125ade/IntelliInfer/README.md

 **Method**: `PUT`

-**Purpose**: This route is used to update weights' path of an AI model
+**Purpose**: This route is used by admin to update weights' path of an AI model

 **Params**:
 - modelId